Wei18/github-rest-api-swift-openapi/README.md

 # Contributions

+Contributions are welcome!
+If you encounter issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
-Because this description is used across GitHub's whole API development experience, I don't currently accept pull requests that directly modify the description.
-This repository is automatically kept up to date with the [github/rest-api-description](https://github.com/github/rest-api-description).
+This repository is automatically kept up to date with the submodule [github/rest-api-description](https://github.com/github/rest-api-description).
 If you've identified a mismatch between GitHub API's swift code and these descriptions, or found an issue with the format of a schema, [please open an issue to github/rest-api-description](https://github.com/github/rest-api-description/issues/new?template=schema-inaccuracy.md) or [please open an issue to apple/swift-openapi-generator](https://github.com/apple/swift-openapi-generator/issues).

-BTW, contributions are welcome!
-If you encounter issues or have suggestions for improvements, feel free to open an issue or submit a pull request.